gmorgan-ping/pingone-davinci-401/202-4/README.md

-# DaVinci 202, Exercise 1
+# DaVinci 202, Exercise 4
-## Modal Widget
+## Input Schema

 In this exercise:
-* We'll integrate the flow into an existing webpage
+* We'll create an input schema
 * Display the modal widget when the Register button is clicked
 * Clear the flow state when the flow is hidden